wi-fighters/04-browser-dom-generate-menu-Adriennke/README.md

 </header>
 ```

-# WIP

-For DOM Manipulation, ask yourself:
+## For DOM Manipulation, ask yourself:

 WHAT do we need to target?
-the closest existing parent element
+- the closest existing parent element

 HOW will it change?
 a. it's going to get a new child element... (e.g. header)
 b. ... that child element is going to contain the structure for its children

 WHEN should it change?
-(Don't worry about this for now)
+(Don't worry about this until we cover Events in class)

+## A guideline for how to break down this problem...

-## QUERY the document
+### QUERY the document

-grab all the sections
+- grab all the sections
-destructure them into arrays
+- destructure them into arrays so we can use array methods
-map over them and store their id in a new array
+- map over them and store their ids in a new array
+- use the ids to derive href values
+- use the number of ids to count how many lis we should add

-## CREATE elements
+### CREATE elements

-Inside the body, create a header.
+- Inside the body, create a header.
-Inside the header, create a ul
+- Inside the header, create a ul
-Inside the ul, create many li
+- Inside the ul, create many li
-Inside each li, create an a
+- Inside each li, create an a
-Give each a an href attribute with a string that matches section IDs
+- Give each a an href attribute with a string that matches section IDs

-## APPEND the elements to the document
+### PREPEND the elements to the document

+## YOUR TASK

+- study the code provided
+- challenge yourself to build something similar without looking, to be sure you understand how it's working
+- resolve the TODO comments in `script.js`